 - If a call scenario component fails, the call is resubmitted to a new one along with basic state kept in corresponding signaling component.
 Calls on agent simply continue, calls in queue continue waiting, and only calls in IVR restart IVR menu from the beginning.

 - If an agent server fails, its duties are taken over by another agent server and agent desktop applications, upon an attempt to automatically reconnect, are connected to that instance.
 The impact is a several seconds delay in agent desktop operations with a “please wait, reconnecting” message displayed.

 The system may have many component instances, but the actual load could use up all provided capacity, and at the event of a failure lead to overloading of the remaining components.

-Servcepattern software platform provides SNMP counters for the operations personnel to assess the levels of system resource use and alert when these levels are exceed and require additional capacity to be brought in.
+Bright Pattern software platform provides SNMP counters for the operations personnel to assess the levels of system resource use and alert when these levels are exceeded and require additional capacity to be brought in.

-Note that redundant capacity does not mean duplication of all components, as we use N+1 paradigm, which means redundant capacity must exceed or be equal to possible failing capacity.
+Note that redundant capacity does not mean duplication of all components, as we use N+1 paradigm, which means redundant capacity must exceed or be equal to possible falling capacity.